online-ml/river/docs/examples/matrix-factorization-for-recommender-systems/part-1.md

 - Facebook (suggesting posts in users' news feeds)
 - Spotify (suggesting music)

-Social recommendation from graph (mostly used by social networks) are not covered in `river`.
+Social recommendation from graph (mostly used by social networks) are not covered in River.
 We focus on the general case, item recommendation.
 This problem can be represented with the user-item matrix:

 $$
 \normalsize